-- Ensure you use adequate contraception or abstinence from sex to avoid pregnancy while taking ramipril.
+- Ensure you use adequate contraception or abstain from sex to avoid pregnancy while taking ramipril.
 If you inadvertently become pregnant while taking ramipril, contact your healthcare provider immediately.

 - If you also have diabetes, you may need to monitor your blood sugar levels more closely during the first few weeks of ramipril therapy.

-- Limit your alcohol intake while taking ramipril because ramipril can further lower your blood pressure and increase the risk of side effects.
+- Limit your alcohol intake while taking ramipril because alcohol can further lower your blood pressure and increase the risk of side effects.

 Response and Effectiveness